qvik/qvik-network-ios/README.md

 # Qvik's network utility collection

-*This library contains Swift (2.0+) networking utilities for use in both Qvik's internal and customer projects.*
+*This library contains Swift (2.0+) networking utilities for use in both Qvik's internal and customer projects.
+They are released with the MIT license.*

 ## Changelog

+* 0.0.4
+	* Added BaseRemoteService
 * 0.0.3
 	* Initial version